Oakley Road Vineyard

 This block, formerly 13-year-old Riesling vines, was budded to Merlot in 1987 and interplanted to reduce spacing in 1991.
 The soil is shallow gravel clay-loam, which is ideal for Merlot.
 Originally, the trellis was a bilateral cordon vertical shoot position set-up.
 Due to the timing of the Carneros winds, which are frequently coincident with flowering and fruit set, a great deal of shatter resulted in very low crop levels.
 In some years, this imparted a fairly strong jalapeño character to the grapes.
 To combat this, the Sangiacomos have added an additional fruiting cane to the system, which increases the crop, bringing it into balance with the canopy and providing more harmonious ripe flavors.
 The combination of soil, trellising, crop, and canopy management, along with the cool Carneros climate, produces some of the most delicious Merlot in California.

-SOLD OUT - 2018 Sangiacomo Vineyard Merlot Carneros
+2018 Sangiacomo Vineyard Merlot Carneros

 Joel's Tasting Notes - Aromatics of ripe plums and cassis with hints of cedar lead to a bright flavorful energetic finish in this lovely well-balanced cool climate Merlot.